Harvard Business School

 Career Statistics

-In terms of industry, a total of 35% joined financial services, which is broken down into several branches.
-Fourteen percent headed into private equity followed by 8% in investment management / hedge funds.
-Seven percent pursued venture capital and four percent investment banking.
-Two percent were in other financial services.
+In terms of industry, a total of 34% joined financial services, which is broken down into several branches.
+Fifteen percent headed into private equity followed by 8% in investment management / hedge funds.
+Seven percent pursued venture capital and three percent investment banking.

-As is often the case at business schools, HBS placed a large number of graduates, 49%, in the region where it is located: the Northeastern U.S. Twenty-two percent of the Class of 2021 headed to the Western U.S., while 5% moved to the Southwest.
-Thirteen percent of the class took jobs outside of the United States, with the most popular areas being Asia and Europe.
+As is often the case at business schools, HBS placed a large number of graduates, 47%, in the region where it is located: the Northeastern U.S. Twenty-four percent of the Class of 2022 headed to the Western U.S., while 6% moved to the South.
+Five percent each landed in the Midwest and Southwest.
+Nine percent of the class took jobs outside of the United States, with the most popular areas being Asia and Europe.

 Financing